Natural Sciences and Engineering Council of Canada (NSERC).

 - NSERC provides a detailed list of all conditions which must be in place for eligible appointments.

-For additional and more comprehensive information, please consult NSERC Eligibility Criteria for Faculty.
+For additional and more comprehensive information, please consult the NSERC eligibility requirements for faculty.

 By signing the OR-5 Form, the Associate Dean/Dean confirms that the NSERC Applicant has an eligible appointment as outlined by NSERC.
 In the event an Applicant is deemed to be ineligible after submission to NSERC, the application will be withdrawn and removed from the competition.
 The University is not permitted to make changes to the Applicant’s appointment to comply with the eligibility criteria once the application has been submitted to NSERC.